zaffsa/psi-field-memory-bound-architecture/readme.md

 on **one** card.
 Because cost scales with memory rather than compute, this is a regime where AMD hardware stops being a second-class "port" and becomes a first-class target.

-Validating this at larger scale is what I intend to use **AMD Developer Cloud** credits for.

 ---